4 Day Summer Minibus Tour: South Coast, Golden Circle, Snaefellsnes, Jokulsarlon with Optional Ice Cave

 ✓ Glacier equipment: helmet, harness, crampons, and ice axe

-✓ Accommodation for 3 nights in a comfortable hotel with breakfast included and private bathroom
+✓ Three nights accommodation in a hotel with breakfast and private bathroom

 • Warm clothes (first layer)